-- 1. Completed application - 2.
+- 1. Completed application, including essay - 2.
 Official transcript of high school record (if applicant has earned less than 24 semester hours of credit) - 3.
 Official transcript from each college or university previously attended - 4.
-Official test scores from either the SAT or the ACT
+Prospective Education Major Transfer applicants are required to submit official score reports from either the SAT or the ACT.
+All other transfer applicants will be required to submit ACT or SAT scores at the discretion of the Admissions Transfer Coordinator.